marxin/texi2rst-generated/sphinx/gccint/target-macros/stack-layout-and-calling-conventions/basic-stack-layout.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: stack frame layout, frame layout

 .. _frame-layout:

-.. index:: stack frame layout

-.. index:: frame layout

 Basic Stack Layout
 ^^^^^^^^^^^^^^^^^^